Things To Do In Penang (Day Tour)

 Opening Hours: 8:30am-5:30pm (DAILY)

-It is the largest Malaysia’s Buddhist temple, comprising a series of monasteries, prayer halls, temples, and gardens.
+Kek Lok Si Temple is the largest Malaysia’s Buddhist temple, comprising a series of monasteries, prayer halls, temples, and gardens.
 A national icon, built in 1890, which has turtle liberation pond, houses temples, gardens, a pagoda, and the four heavenly kings pavilion and enormous statue of the Goddess of Mercy, Kuan Yin.

-Entrance to Penang Hill Malaysia
+#5 Penang Hill

 View from Penang Hill Tram Ride